General

 If broadcasts have been recorded off-air under the terms and conditions of your school's ERA licence then you are allowed to transfer them from one medium to another and even make them available via your school's intranet - but not if the intranet is accessible off-campus, e.g. from pupils' homes, as this is not permitted under the ERA scheme or any part of Section 35 of the 1988 Copyright Act.

 Most commercially produced DVDs and videocassettes carry a warning indicating that they can only be used for private and not public screening.
 DVDs or videocassettes shown in educational institutions for the purposes of "instruction" are normally not considered as public screenings, so they can be shown if they are used for teaching rather than for "entertainment".
-If you have bought or hired a movie on DVD or videocassette and are charging an entry fee or allowing non-members of the educational institution to view the movie for "entertainment" purposes then the rules are different and you need a Public Video Screening Licence (PVSL).
-The PVSL is also essential to cover educational institutions for screening movies for "entertainment" rather than educational purposes, such as end of term treats, wet-weather alternatives, after-school clubs, coach trips, etc. Although there is usually a clear distinction between screening for "entertainment" and screening for "instruction", it may be advisable for an educational institution to purchase a PVSL in order to cover all eventualities.
-The Centre for Education and Finance Management (CEFM) issues licences on payment on a modest annual fee.
-See the CEFM site under the heading Licensing: http://www.cefm.co.uk.
-See also the Filmbank website: http://www.filmbank.co.uk
+Essentially, you need a Public Video Screening Licence (PVSL) to show films for entertainment purposes, but if a film is shown as part of the curriculum it does not require a copyright licence.
+The PVSL does not allow for screenings for commercial or money-making purposes, but such licences can be purchased from Filmbank.
+Bear in mind that the PVSL only covers your school's staff and students.
+If guests are invited to a screening then you need to purchase a Single Title Screening Licence (STSL).
+Although there is usually a clear distinction between screening for "entertainment" and screening for "instruction", it may be advisable for an educational institution to purchase a PVSL in order to cover all eventualities.

 The next time that you watch a feature film or a documentary on TV, look at the credits and acknowledgements at the end.
-You will probably find that the source of every piece of music that has been played and every video clip that has been shown in the film is documented.
-This means that the film production company has sought permission for the recordings to be played and the video clips to be shown, and has probably paid a fee to the copyright owners.
-You have to do the same if you are making audio and video materials public.
-There are no special concessions for education, and it does not matter whether you are publishing in order to share resources free of charge or for commercial gain.
+You will find that the source of every piece of music that has been played, every song that has been sung and every video clip that has been shown in the film is documented.
+This means that the production company has sought permission for the music to be played, the songs to be sung and the video clips to be shown, and has probably paid a fee to the copyright owners.
+You have to do the same if you are making other people's audio and video materials public in any way, especially via the Internet, including educational intranets and VLEs.
+There are no special concessions for education, and it makes no difference whether you are making the resources public in order to share the resources free of charge or for commercial gain.
+See Section 4.1 (above) headed Communication to the public right.

 Caution should be exercised here.
 The Oral History Society website states: